WSTG - Latest

 Test File Extensions Handling for Sensitive Information

-File extensions are commonly used in web servers to easily determine which technologies, languages and plugins must be used to fulfill the web request.
+Web servers commonly use file extensions to determine which technologies, languages, and plugins must be used to fulfill web requests.
 While this behavior is consistent with RFCs and Web Standards, using standard file extensions provides the penetration tester useful information about the underlying technologies used in a web appliance and greatly simplifies the task of determining the attack scenario to be used on particular technologies.
 In addition, mis-configuration of web servers could easily reveal confidential information about access credentials.

-Extension checking is often used to validate files to be uploaded, which can lead to unexpected results because the content is not what is expected, or because of unexpected OS filename handling.
+File extension checks are often done to validate files before uploading them to the server.
+Unrestricted file uploads can lead to unforeseen results because the content may not be what is expected, or due to unexpected OS filename handling.

-Determining how web servers handle requests corresponding to files having different extensions may help in understanding web server behavior depending on the kind of files that are accessed.
+Understanding how web servers handle requests for files with different extensions can clarify server behavior based on the types of files accessed.
 For example, it can help to understand which file extensions are returned as text or plain versus those that cause server-side execution.
-The latter are indicative of technologies, languages or plugins that are used by web servers or application servers, and may provide additional insight on how the web application is engineered.
-For example, a “.pl” extension is usually associated with server-side Perl support.
-However, the file extension alone may be deceptive and not fully conclusive.
-For example, Perl server-side resources might be renamed to conceal the fact that they are indeed Perl related.
+The latter are indicative of technologies, languages, or plugins used by web servers or application servers.
+This information may provide additional insight into how the web application is engineered.
+For example, while a “.pl” extension is typically associated with server-side Perl support, the file extension alone can be misleading and not entirely indicative of the underlying technology.
+Take, for instance, server-side resources written in Perl, which might be renamed to disguise the usage of Perl.
 See the next section on “web server components” for more on identifying server-side technologies and components.

-- Dirbust sensitive file extensions, or extensions that might contain raw data (e.g. scripts, raw data, credentials, etc.).
+- Brute force sensitive file extensions that might contain raw data such as scripts, credentials, etc.

-- Validate that no system framework bypasses exist on the rules set.
+- Validate that no system framework bypasses exist for the rules that have been set

 How to Test

 Submit requests with different file extensions and verify how they are handled.
 The verification should be on a per web directory basis.
 Verify directories that allow script execution.
 Web server directories can be identified by scanning tools which look for the presence of well-known directories.
-In addition, mirroring the web site structure allows the tester to reconstruct the tree of web directories served by the application.
+Additionally, mirroring the site structure helps testers reconstruct the directory tree served by the application.

 If the web application architecture is load-balanced, it is important to assess all of the web servers.
-This may or may not be easy, depending on the configuration of the balancing infrastructure.
-In an infrastructure with redundant components there may be slight variations in the configuration of individual web or application servers.
+The ease of this task depends on the configuration of the balancing infrastructure.
+In an infrastructure with redundant components, there may be slight variations in the configuration of individual web or application servers.
 This may happen if the web architecture employs heterogeneous technologies (think of a set of IIS and Apache web servers in a load-balancing configuration, which may introduce slight asymmetric behavior between them, and possibly different vulnerabilities).